-GFC has instructed each faculty to publish in its section of the Calendar the regulations which affect a student's academic standing, a notice that such decisions are appealable, and information as to where the faculty-level appeal regulations may be obtained.
+GFC has instructed each Faculty to publish in its section of the Calendar the regulations which affect a student's academic standing, a notice that such decisions are appealable, and information as to where the Faculty-level appeal regulations may be obtained.

-Decisions about a student's academic standing are first appealable at the faculty level, and students should check the faculty section of this Calendar in order to learn where to obtain their faculty's appeal regulations.
+Decisions about a student's academic standing are first appealable at the Faculty level, and students should check the Faculty section of this Calendar in order to learn where to obtain their Faculty's appeal regulations.

 Decisions of faculties concerning a student's academic standing are appealable to General Faculties Council, which has established an Academic Appeals Committee.
 GFC has delegated to this committee authority to hear appeals from students against faculty decisions which affect their academic standing.
 The complete regulations of the GFC Academic Appeals Committee may be obtained from the Secretary to General Faculties Council.
 These regulations state that an appeal may be made only on the basis that there has been a miscarriage of justice.
-Students are also required to exhaust the provisions for appeal at the faculty level before taking an appeal to the GFC Academic Appeals Committee.
+Students are also required to exhaust the provisions for appeal at the Faculty level before taking an appeal to the GFC Academic Appeals Committee.

-In addition, the GFC Academic Appeals Committee is not authorized to hear a number of matters, including an appeal from a decision respecting a mark or a grade in an individual course, from an examination decision made in the Faculty of Graduate Studies and Research, from a decision to refuse admission to a faculty, or a decision relating to credit for courses taken or to be taken outside the University of Alberta.
+In addition, the GFC Academic Appeals Committee is not authorized to hear a number of matters, including an appeal from a decision respecting a mark or a grade in an individual course; from a student who was granted relief by the Faculty with written conditions and specified consequences, where the student has not met those conditions; from an examination decision made in the Faculty of Graduate Studies and Research; from a decision to refuse admission to a Faculty; or a decision relating to credit for courses taken or to be taken outside the University of Alberta.

-For further information regarding the appeal procedures at the faculty level, including deadlines for filing an appeal, students should seek the advice of their dean and should obtain a copy of the faculty appeal regulations.
-Students who have been unsuccessful in appealing at the faculty level will be notified by the dean's office of the right to appeal to the GFC Academic Appeals Committee and will be provided with other related information.
-Students who wish to appeal to the GFC Academic Appeals Committee should immediately obtain the complete regulations and consult with the Secretary to General Faculties Council in order to learn the procedures to be followed and the deadlines to be met
+For further information regarding the appeal procedures at the Faculty level, including deadlines for filing an appeal, students should seek the advice of their dean and should obtain a copy of the faculty appeal regulations.
+Students who have been unsuccessful in appealing at the Faculty level will be notified by the dean's office of the right to appeal to the GFC Academic Appeals Committee and will be provided with other related information.
+Students who wish to appeal to the GFC Academic Appeals Committee should immediately obtain the complete regulations and consult with the Secretary to General Faculties Council in order to learn the procedures to be followed and the deadlines to be met.